 At the Acorn Surgery we run Primary Care services in General Practice.
 We work within multidisciplinary teams (MDTs) supporting the holistic care of any patient.
-This includes Nurses, Midwives, Health visitors, Pharmacists, Healthcare assistants, Community opticians and Physiotherapists (via physio direct).
+This includes Advanced Nurse Practitioners, Clinical Pharmacists, Nurses, Midwives, Health visitors, Assistant Practitioners, Healthcare Assistants, Community Opticians and Physiotherapists (via physio direct).

 Practice Nurses have become significantly more skilled over recent years and are now providing services to patients that were previously delivered by GPs.

 Training and development initiatives within the nursing profession have led to the creation of roles such as Nurse Practitioners and Independent Nurse Prescribers.

 We have appointed two Advanced Nurse Practitioners to share the workload with the GP’s and have recently appointed a Clinical Pharmacist.